parulbhatnagar/AWSCloudPractioner/Readme.md

 ### Amazon Simple Storage Service (Amazon S3)
 Object Storage, each object consists of data, metadata, and a key.
 The data might be an image, video, text document, or any other type of file.
 Metadata contains information about what the data is, how it is used, the object size, and so on.
-An object’s key is its unique identifier.
+* Store data as objects
+* Store objects in buckets
+* Max object size is 5TB
+* version objects
+* create multiple buckets

 ![img_14.png](src/images/img_14.png)

 **Amazon S3** is a service that provides object-level storage.
 Amazon S3 stores data as objects in buckets.